-Located on the Museum Reach of the San Antonio River Walk, the historic Hotel Havana has not one, but two bars to lift your spirits as you take in the more touristy side of downtown.
-The Havana Bar offers an intimate setting in the candlelit basement, while Ocho’s glass conservatory and old-world charm makes for a relaxing but romantic scene, day or night.
-The restaurant serves Pan-Latin fare with cultural influences from Mexico, Cuba, and Texas.
-Try one of the famous mojitos, or sip either variant of the delicious Paloma: the Paloma Picosa is a twist on the traditional with a hint of jalapeño, while the Paloma Verde combines refreshing cucumber and agave.
+Tucked away at the Museum Reach end of the River Walk, the boutique Hotel Havana has not one but two bars to lift your spirits as you dodge the more touristy elements of downtown San Antonio.
+Havana Bar offers an intimate setting in a candlelit basement, while Ocho’s riverside conservatory and old-world charm make for a wonderfully relaxing, romantic spot, day or night.
+Check out the punchy mojitos here, as well as the Cuban-inspired fare.

 One of San Antonio’s best-kept secrets, George’s Keep is a trendy cocktail den with a comfortable neighborhood feel, located on the edge of the ritzy Eilan Hotel & Spa.
 To enter the bar, hidden in plain sight (and yet without a sign) at terrace level, you’ll duck through a hobbit-size door to discover a sophisticated, Mad Men-style lounge serving solid crafted classics alongside a rolling menu of inspired recipes.

 Supposedly one of the most haunted spots in San Antonio, this lounge bar at the St Anthony Hotel is committed to “paying homage to spirits of the past.”
 And yes, that means classic cocktails and ghost stories, served under the classic artwork and glittering chandeliers of this glamorous old hotel.
 Order one of the specialty cocktails if you dare – each is dedicated to one of the hotel’s resident specters.